 Brand image is a compilation of all a consumer’s interactions with the brand.
-A seamless brand experience, both online and offline, has a positive impact on brand image, and ensures that customers and potential customers recognize and remember that brand no matter what.
+A seamless brand experience, for both the online and offline retail market, has a positive impact on brand image, and ensures that customers and potential customers recognize and remember that brand no matter what.
 Using various methods to tie marketing and branding together across all channels can help create that consistency, keeping that retailer’s brand top-of-mind.
 Encouraging cross-platform participation can impact that seamless continuity.

 2. Utilize Online Channels to Drive Offline Purchases

 More than 60% of consumers who make in-store purchases say that they do so in order to have the product immediately.
 Play to the trend of instant gratification by driving offline action while users are online shopping; “Want it NOW?
 This item is in stock at a store X miles from you”.
 This alleviates the delay of instant gratification incurred by shipping times.

 In fact, a whopping 64% of consumers say that they are deterred from shopping online due to shipping costs.
 They are, in fact, the number one reason for online shopping cart abandonment.
 Marketers must be on the defensive here.
 Offering free shipping is not always the right play, which means the e-commerce retailer has to incur that cost.
 Periodic free shipping promotions are wise incentives, but driving consumers who are prone to abandoning carts due to shipping fees to purchase in-store could also prove to be an effective strategy.

 3. Apply Offline Channels to Drive Online Purchases